s12chung/csv_row_model/README.md

 row_model.valid? # => false
 row_model.errors.full_messages # => ["Id is not a Integer format"]
 ```

+The above uses `IntegerFormatValidator` internally, you may customize this class.

 #### Default Changes
 A custom validator for [Default Changes](#default).